Our innovative day program is not your typical recreational therapy day program!

 Program features include:

-- Serving folks of all abilities and ages, including individuals with developmental/intellectual disability, those with traumatic brain injuries, folks with mental health concerns, as well as their neurotypical peers in a farm-based setting
+- Serving folks with special needs and varying ages, including individuals with developmental/intellectual disability, those with traumatic brain injuries, folks with mental health concerns, as well as their neurotypical peers in a farm-based setting

 - Low sensory outdoor setting, with access to heated barn, 2,400 square feet of indoor program space including a full kitchen, sensory room, indoor animal room, expressive arts room and outdoor sensory trail